idustm-vfl/OCED_stock_assesment/docs/massive-REST-contracts.md

 ## Flatfile download example (S3)

-Use the Massive flatfile credentials, not the REST/WebSocket `MASSIVE_API_KEY`:
+Use the Massive flatfile credentials, not the REST/WebSocket `MASSIVE_ACCESS_KEY`:

 ```python
 import os